SaileshRBS/Soft-Drink-Sales/README.md

 This Power BI dashboard thoroughly examines the Soft Drink Sales dataset, providing valuable insights on revenues and profits.
 Its purpose is to assist organization in making well-informed decisions using the data from the Soft Drink Sales
 1 Time Trends:
 •	How has Revenue evolved over time?

 2 Global Profits:
 •	Which regions are contributing the most to our Revenue?

 3 Product and Category Performance:
 •	Which products or categories are driving the most revenue?

 4 Profits by Category:
 •	What is the top-selling product categories?
-Sure, here's a data dictionary for the soft drinks dataset:

 Data Dictionary
 **Product**: The type of soft drink product sold (e.g., coffee, wine, cola, energy drink).